Édouard Mendy: Style of play

 Mendy has been described as a physically dominant goalkeeper who exerts a strong influence in the defensive third.
 In the 2019–20 season with Rennes, Mendy recorded a 75.3% save success rate, the highest in Ligue 1, averaging 2.5 saves per game.
 In the same season, Mendy completed 51.4% of his passes over 40 yards, the same as Ederson, who is highly regarded for his kicking ability.
 Mendy is an aerially assertive goalkeeper, frequently coming off his line to claim crosses.
 He is also very vocal, often organizing his defenders' positioning.
 Upon his arrival at Chelsea, former manager Frank Lampard praised his positive attitude and work ethic.

-Personal life

-In 2021, Édouard Mendy and Ferland Mendy criticised the British and French press for wrongly using their images in stories about Benjamin Mendy, who had been charged with sexual offences. Édouard Mendy said that the errors were "highly symbolic" of how black men are treated in those countries.
-Agence France-Presse apologised for the error.
+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.